 - (1) The CO must request pre-award and post-award audits on all cost reimbursement contracts estimated to exceed \$100 million (including all options or ceiling amounts).
-In addition, FAA must request audits on at least 15% of all cost reimbursement contracts under \$100 million; the Chief of the headquarters Contracting Cost/Price Analysis Office Services (COCOAAP-500) determines which contracts under \$100 million require an audit.
+In addition, FAA must request audits on at least 15% of all cost reimbursement contracts under \$100 million; headquarters Cost/Price Analysis Services (AAP-500) determines which contracts under \$100 million require an audit.
 At the discretion of the CO, audits may also be requested on other types of contracts. - (2) Program offices fund required pre- and post-award audits.
-The COCO, coordinating with headquarters Headquarters Cost/Price Analysis Services (AAP-500), will tracktracks and managemanages requested and completed audits.
-Although Defense Contract Audit Agency (DCAA) provides audit support for civilian agencies, FAA may also obtain support from other public or private audit organizations as neccessarynecessary. - (3) The CO should appropriately scope audit requests based on considering the eircumstances nature of the procurement, such as data to be reviewed, recent audits, and the contractor to be audited.
+Headquarters Cost/Price Analysis Services (AAP-500) tracks and manages requested and completed audits.
+Although Defense Contract Audit Agency (DCAA) provides audit support for civilian agencies, FAA may also obtain support from other public or private audit organizations as necessary.

+(3) The CO should appropriately scope audit requests considering the nature of the procurement, data to be reviewed, recent audits, and the contractor to be audited.
 Cost/Price Analysis Services (AAP-500) can advise the CO about scoping the request.
 Audits may cover one or more of the following: